aylkaraemi/ItemCatalogProject/README.md

 Once you have created the project and generated the credentials, download the ID and secret as a JSON file (use the download button on the far right of the client ID).

-Rename the file it to 'client_secrets.json' and save it to the same directory as the other Reading List app files.
+Rename the file it to 'client_secrets.json' and save it to the same directory as the other Reading List app files (the main directory, not 'static' or 'templates').
+The app will automatically pull the client secret and id from this file.

-You will also need to copy the client ID from the dashboard and paste it in the login.html file (located in the 'templates' directory) within the code for the Google Sign-in button where it says `data-clientid=`.

 ### Setting up the Database
+Log into the VM following the instructions above.

-Change to the directory you saved the files to (either /vagrant or the directory you created inside /vagrant) so you can access them.
+Change to the directory you saved the files to (either /vagrant or the directory you created inside /vagrant).

 Enter the command `python models.py` to initialize the database.